rancher/docs/content/rancher/v2.x/en/installation/backups-and-restoration/ha-backup-and-restoration/_index.md

 Snapshots are saved to the following directory: `/opt/rke/etcd-snapshots/`. snapshots are created on each node that runs etcd.

-## Etcd Disaster Recovery
+## High Availablity Restoration

-`etcd snapshot-restore` is used for etcd Disaster recovery, it reverts to any snapshot stored in `/opt/rke/etcd-snapshots` that you explicitly define.
+`etcd snapshot-restore` is used for etcd disaster recovery.
+This command reverts to any snapshot stored in `/opt/rke/etcd-snapshots` that you explicitly define.
 When you run `etcd snapshot-restore`, RKE removes the old etcd container if it still exists.
 To restore operations, RKE creates a new etcd cluster using the snapshot you choose.

 >**Important:** When restoring the etcd database, you must restore each etcd to the _same_ snapshot, this means the exact same copy, so to restore you have to copy the snapshot from one of the nodes to the others before doing the `etcd snapshot-restore`